Micro Frontends – A Nimble Approach Towards Frontend Development

 In the above image, you will see two sets of components, developed by two teams.
 One is “evangelist’”, owned by their marketing team.
 The second is a “base-ui” set of components, handled by their front-end infrastructure team.
 Components from both sets are combined to quickly create the homepage you look at.
 As well as other pages like the Support Page or Enterprise Page, and even to compose more applications.

-Complete Technology Isolation: you can have dotnet on one side and node.js on the other side irrespective of what technology is used in both systems.
+The pros: Complete Technology Isolation: you can have dotnet on one side and node.js on the other side irrespective of what technology is used in both systems.

 Complete Deployment Isolation: you can implement each frontend release and batches without affecting the other component.